HotDB-Community/hotdb-documents/docs/en/latest/service-license.md

 #### Update official license

 Take the official license license-expiration-2020-09-15-14-53-39 as an example.
-Upload the official license file to the /directory hotdb-server/keys.
+Upload the official license file to the directory `hotdb-server/keys`.

 #### Activate official license